+[Individuals who are participating in the SNAP E&T program are eligible to receive a monthly transportation assistance payment up to \$25.
+Transportation payments are paid in advance based on expenses an E&T participant expects to incur.
+Individuals can request transportation payments using the SNET-145 form.
 Client statement is accepted as verification of transportation expenses.
-The payment is entered through Benefit Management and will not exceed \$25 per month regardless of the amount the E&T participant spends.
+The payment will not exceed \$25 per month regardless of the amount the ETP participant spends.
 A warning banner will display when a worker attempts to issue a transportation check for more than \$25.